-David Patrick is the medical epidemiology lead for antimicrobial resistance at BCCDC.
-He is also a professor in the UBC School of Population & Public Health.
+David Patrick is the interim Executive Lead for the BCCDC.
+He is also the medical epidemiology lead for antimicrobial resistance at the BCCDC and a professor in the UBC School of Population and Public Health.

 His current focus is on the broad effort to contain the threat of antimicrobial resistance in Canada and around the world.
 He is particularly interested in understanding the drivers of antibiotic utilization in the community and intervening to reduce unnecessary use.
 His projects include Do Bugs Need Drugs? and Antibioticwise.

-Dr. Patrick’s experience in public health service at BCCDC started in 1991.
-During the 1990s he worked on clinical and epidemiological approaches to sexually transmitted infections and HIV, assuming leadership of the epidemiology division in the 2000s.
+Dr. Patrick is a respected public health leader, researcher and educator with expertise in epidemiology and infectious diseases.
+He joined the BCCDC in 1991and worked on clinical and epidemiological approaches to sexually transmitted infections and HIV throughout the 1990s and assumed leadership of the BCCDC’s epidemiology division in the 2000s.
 From 2011 to 2016 he was director of the UBC School of Population & Public Health, for which he was recognized for distinguished service.

 He has developed his own graduate course in Control of Communicable Diseases and contributed to a wide array of other courses, including courses in medicine, dentistry and public health.
 He was responsible for the birth of the only tropical medicine course in western Canada.